HR

 Payroll

 Many modern HR platforms integrate with payroll or offer payroll and tax-filing capabilities.
 The software providers take care of managing updates to legal requirements.
 Automatic calculations and filing of CPF and other statutory calculations can help you stay compliant with local legislation, and avoid fines for late payment.
+If you can find a provider who fits your basic needs and includes payroll, you may be able to save money by managing payroll in-house.

 User Interface